I want to bottle water

 - This type of business obviously does require quite a bit more investment, for example your filling room must be a very clean area where the staff using the equipment need to be dressed accordingly, proper sanitation, record keeping, monthly health inspections, etc. This equipment is technically more complicated than the above option, so for this reason it is essential you hire an engineer and/or electrically trained person to operate and manage the system.
 We offer full on-site training after we have installed (installation not included in price above) the system, and provide equipment manuals for your reference, as well as excellent after-sale service.
 You will also need to purchase bottles, labels, adhere to strict food processing health and safety codes (contact your local health department for these regulations), employ staff to run the system, fill bottles and do maintenance, etc.

-- You would need a budget for this type of equipment of around R 120 000 ex VAT ex factory (excluding water storage tanks, filling tables, installation labour, installation fittings), depending on final specs decided.
-You will also need a filling table which would add R 30 000 to the investment.
+- You would need a budget of around R 128 000 ex VAT ex-factory for the RO system described above (excluding: equipment delivery, water storage tanks, installation labour, installation fittings, water meter, manual bottle rinsing unit, manual dispensing taps), depending on final specifications decided.
+You will also need a stainless steel filling table which would add around R 35 000 to the investment.

-You want to open a small factory to bottle still and sparkling water under your own label to sell to retailers such as supermarkets, guest houses, restaurants, conference centres.
+You want to open a small factory to bottle still and sparkling water under your own label to sell to retailers such as supermarkets, guest houses, restaurants and conference centres

 - The best units for this application will be our commercial BPRO-1200 and BPRO-2000 systems.
-We base the 1200 lph capacity on a 10 hour working day, so you will be able to make close to 12 000 – 20 000 litres per day.
+We base the capacity on a 10 hour working day, so you will be able to make between 12 000 and 20 000 litres per day, depending on which unit you choose.

 - This equipment is technically far more complicated than the above options, so for this reason it is essential you hire an engineer and / or electrically trained person to operate and manage the system.
 We offer full on-site training after we have installed (installation not included in price below) the system, and provide equipment manuals for your reference, as well as excellent after-sale service.

-You want to open a large factory to bottle still and sparkling water under your own label to sell to retailers such as supermarkets, guest houses, restaurants, conference centres.
+You want to open a large factory to bottle still and sparkling water under your own label, and sell to retailers such as supermarkets, guest houses, restaurants, conference centres